Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 View source

-Prohibits the operation of unmanned aerial vehicles (drones) within all lands and waters managed by the New Jersey State Park Service unless prior written approval has been granted by the Assistant Director of the State Park Service.
-Applies to all State Parks, State Forests, Recreation Areas, and Natural Areas under DEP jurisdiction.
-Requests for approval must be submitted in advance and include the purpose, location, dates, and operator credentials.
+Prohibits the operation of drones within all lands and waters managed by the New Jersey State Park Service unless prior approval has been granted by the Assistant Director, State Park Service.

 View source